Saint Ignatius Maloyan Prayer Card – Patron for Persecuted Christians, Refusal to Renounce Faith & Courage Under Threat of Death

 He refused.

-People pray to Blessed Ignatius Maloyan today for courage under threat of death, for strength when pressured to renounce faith, and for persecuted Christians worldwide.
+People pray to Saint Ignatius Maloyan today for courage under threat of death, for strength when pressured to renounce faith, and for persecuted Christians worldwide.
 He understands what it means to watch violence approach while choosing fidelity.
 He understands the fear that rises when authority demands compromise.
 He understands the cost of shepherding others when doing so places your own life in danger.

 He also understands how to remain spiritually steady when everything around you collapses.